-Radio has been a longstanding media institution across countries, continents and cultures.
+Radio has been a longstanding media institution across countries, continents, and cultures.
 The media form rewards the essence of storytelling by putting it front and center, and the result has been a surprisingly noble ability to withstand changing tides.

 Creating a cultural narrative

-As culture in general moves towards something faster, more efficient and entirely image-based, audio storytelling has managed to not only endure, but thrive.
+As our culture in general moves towards something faster, more efficient and entirely image-based, audio storytelling has managed to not only endure but thrive.
 With 67 million monthly listeners, podcasts are more popular than ever, jumping up 11% from this time last year.
 Digital reporting, like the work done over at National Public Radio (NPR), has seen enormous growth, up 26% and 43% over commercial radio in the mornings and afternoons respectively.
-And audiobooks, once a form resigned for the outer reaches of the literary audience, is now its own industry, with a 40% listener growth each year, and a peak of 1.6 billion listeners in 2016 alone.
+And audiobooks, once a form destined for the outer reaches of the literary audience, is now its own industry, with a 40% listener growth each year, and a peak of 1.6 billion listeners in 2016 alone.

 All of which is to say that the form shows no signs of slowing down, making it the perfect industry to push into new technological terrain.
 With audio media growing, the tools used to make it need to take that same leap forward.
 Descript, a new startup assembled by Groupon founder Andrew Mason, is one example of a company that’s pushing the form and merging it with existing technology at the same time.